cloudfoundry/diego-design-notes/migrating-to-diego.md

 ## Targeting Diego

 App developers can ask CF to run their applications on Diego by setting the `diego` boolean on their application to `true`.
-Applications with `diego=true` will stage and run on Diego.
+Applications with `diego=true` will both stage and run on Diego.

 It is possible to modify the `diego` boolean on a running application.
 This will cause it to transition from one backend to the other dynamically (though we make no guarantees around uptime).
 The preferred approach is to perform a blue-green style deployment onto Diego.